holmesjustin/Acquira/README.md

 # Acquira

-This is the YelpScrape privately stored for Acquira's future use.
+This is the Yelp scraper program stored for Acquira's future use should they need it.